Vanshu0/ZetaAssessment/Aryan1.md

 #### (b) API Latency and Accuracy Drop

-The system depends on an external service, like a geolocation API or device fingerprinting service, which, after deployment, began to provide slower or less accurate responses due to its own issues, affecting both latency and accuracy.
+The system depends on an external service, like a geolocation API or device fingerprinting service, which, after deployment, began to provide slower or less accurate responses due to its own issues like Network Issues, affecting both latency and accuracy.

 #### (c) Overzealous Caching or Stale Data